 The bill amends several provisions related to environmental assessments in Minnesota, specifically focusing on the preparation of environmental assessment worksheets and impact statements.
-Key changes include the introduction of new criteria for when an environmental assessment worksheet must be prepared.
-Notably, the bill allows petitions for such assessments to be submitted by either a Minnesota Tribal government or by at least 100 individuals who reside or own property in the state, replacing the previous requirement that only allowed petitions from individuals.
-Additionally, the responsible governmental unit is now required to make a decision on the need for an environmental assessment worksheet within 15 days of receiving a petition.
+Key changes include the modification of the petition process for initiating an environmental assessment worksheet.
+The bill allows petitions to be submitted by either a Minnesota Tribal government or by at least 100 individuals who reside or own property in the state, replacing the previous requirement that only allowed petitions from individuals.
+Additionally, the responsible governmental unit is now required to make a decision on the need for an environmental assessment worksheet within 15 days of receiving a petition, with the possibility of extending this period upon request.

 Statutes affected: Introduction: 116D.04, 116D.045